deanpemberton/slack-cleaner/README.md

 # Delete all messages older than 2015/09/19
 slack-cleaner --token <TOKEN> --message --channel general --user "*" --before 20150919

+# Purge messages from all channels for a user
+slack-cleaner --token <TOKEN> --message --purge yes --user johndoe

 # Always have a look at help message
 slack-cleaner --help